 Baguio City is known as "the Summer Capital of the Philippines" due to its cold climate all year round, but it's also home to many urban legends and ghostly sightings.
 One of which is the more popular White Lady characters in the country.

 There once stood an allegedly enchanted acacia (while others say pine) tree about two meters in diameter, smacked right in the middle of Loakan road—a 6.2-kilometer major highway surrounded by thick fogs and dense vegetation on both sides, which connects the Military Circle to the Airport area, and Kennon Road.

 The people believe it is protected by a spirit of a woman—usually seen in white clothing, who walks along the Loakan road at night.
-The rumor was, a female nurse was raped and murdered by a cabbie, and then gorily hung on the large tree decades ago.
+The rumor was that a female nurse was raped and murdered by a cabbie and then gorily hung on the large tree decades ago.

-In 2001, the tree just mysterious died, after occupying that spot for what appears to be hundreds of years.
+In 2001, the tree just mysteriously died after occupying that spot for what appears to be hundreds of years.

 If the stories are to be believed, it's quite possible that she suffered from a known product of a mutation that limits the production of melanin in the iris called Waardenburg syndrome, which sometimes causes hearing problems.
 A little girl from Sarangani province who had the same condition made headlines in 2019.